Samsinite/filter_me/README.md

 ### A Rails/ActiveRecord filtering gem

-FilterMe provids helpers and classes that provides filtering using Ruby classes and object oriented development
+FilterMe provids helpers and classes that makes request filtering easy using Ruby classes and object oriented development.

 ## Installation
 ``` ruby